CitySide Retail Park

 Community arts programmes work!

-Located in Cityside Retail Park, Arts for All has been a bedrock of community arts in north Belfast for 22 years.
+Located in Belfast, Cityside Retail Park.
+Arts for All has been a bedrock of community arts in north Belfast for 24 years.
 The core of the organisation's work is to offer opportunities for participation in the arts to support community development, education, community relations, personal development and social cohesion.

 Arts for All firmly believes that positive change can be achieved through the delivery of arts projects which can improve the lives of local residents – both today and in the future.
 Through experience, Arts for All knows that those who become involved in creative activity are more inclined to stay involved in the life of the community.